-Kabara moved to the DC area in 2008 to attend law school at Georgetown Law, where she received the pro bono certificate for completing over 350 hours of volunteer legal services - almost exclusively in the area of domestic relations.
-While at Georgetown, Kabara interned at Servicemembers Legal Defense Network (SLDN), working with LGBT and HIV-positive service members facing court marital and discharge under the former policy of "Don't Ask, Don't Tell," and clerked in the DC Superior Court, gaining experience on issues of adoption, civil commitment, and cases involving CPS.
+Kabara moved to the DC area to attend law school at Georgetown Law, where she received the pro bono certificate for completing over 350 hours of volunteer legal services – almost exclusively in the area of domestic relations.
+While at Georgetown, Kabara interned at Servicemembers Legal Defense Network (SLDN), working with LGBT and HIV-positive service members facing court martial and discharge under the former policy of “Don’t Ask, Don’t Tell,” and clerked in the DC Superior Court, gaining experience on issues of adoption, civil commitment, and cases involving CPS.

 Areas Of Practice